kscardinal/loto-report-generator/README.md

 ```
 loto-report-generator/
 ├─ .env                                 # Stores environment variables and secrets (not committed to Git)
+├─ .env.dev                             # Stores environment vairbales and secrets for testing in local environments
 ├─ .github/
 │  └── workflows/                       # GitHub Actions workflows for automated testing and CI/CD
 │      └── tests.yml                    # Runs pytest on pushes/merges to verify PDF generation works
 ├─ .pre-commit-config.yaml              # Pre-commit hook configuration (runs pytest before pushing)
 ├─ Dockerfile                           # Defines the custom Python Docker image used by the app
 ├─ docker-compose.yml                   # Sets up and links containers for FastAPI, MongoDB, and Nginx
+├─ docker-compose.override.yml          # Overrides server images for testing in local environments
 ├─ includes/                            # Static assets and resources used in LOTO PDF generation
 ├─ logs/                                # Directory for runtime and application logs
 ├─ mongod.conf                          # MongoDB configuration file
 ├─ nginx.conf                           # Nginx reverse proxy configuration for serving the FastAPI app
+├─ nginx.def.conf                       # Changes the Nginx reverse proxy for testing in local environments
 ├─ readme_helper.py                     # Script to generate or update the directory structure readme
 ├─ src/
 │  ├── api/
 │  │   ├── endpoints.json               # Metadata or route definitions for available API endpoints
+│  │   ├── auth_utils.py                # Contains utility functions used for authentication
 │  │   ├── logging_config.py            # Centralized logging configuration for the FastAPI app
 │  │   └── main.py                      # FastAPI server entry point; handles API requests and routing
 │  ├── database/